 You will be trained in synthetic organic, polymer, and supramolecular chemistry.

-Applicants are expected to hold, or about to obtain, a minimum upper second class undergraduate degree (or equivalent) in Chemistry or Polymer Chemistry.
+Applicants are expected to hold, or about to obtain, a minimum upper second class Master degree (or equivalent) in in Chemistry.
 An experience in synthetic organic chemistry, synthetic polymer chemistry or supramolecular chemistry is desirable.

-For more information on the gourp visit: http://www.deboresearchgroup.com
+For more information on the group visit: www.deboresearchgroup.com

 Follow us on Twitter: @GuillaumeDebo